GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

   name: pubsubtopic-sample
 ```

 9. Commit and push the code to the repository.
-The PubSub topic should be created successfully in the prod GCP project.
+The Pub/Sub topic should be created successfully in the prod Google Cloud project.